SysKitTeam/docs-point/docs/releases/cloud/point-2026-09-15-release-note.md

 * **Improved the performance of the stale files dialogs.**
   * The top 20 extensions are now displayed by default, with the option to search all of the available extensions by name.

-* **Fixed a bug** where a points of contact email address was not saved when moving focus to another field unless you first pressed Enter.
+* **Fixed a bug** where a point of contact email address was not saved when moving focus to another field unless you first pressed Enter.

 * **The redundant unique permissions recommendation is no longer shown** for items that still have an active sharing link, since removing the unique permissions there could affect that sharing.